Iwa Moto: Acting

 Due to her performance in Kung Mahawi Man ang Ulap, she was in included in Zaido: Pulis Pangkalawakan as a Black Amazona, her third antagonist role.
 In 2008, Iwamoto became the image model of FHM Philippines, making her the third Filipina to hold that title after Asia Agcaoili and Katrina Halili.
 In September of the same year, Iwamoto appeared on the cover of FHM Philippines for the second time.
 She was a previous covergirl of FHM Singapore.
-Straight after Zaido: Pulis Pangkalawakan, Iwamoto was given a supporting role in Robin Padilla's Joaquin Bordado, as Diane, but her character was killed off for Iwamoto to focus on Sine Novela's eighth installment Magdusa Ka with Katrina Halili and Dennis Trillo.
+Straight after Zaido: Pulis Pangkalawakan, Iwamoto was given a supporting role in Robin Padilla's Joaquin Bordado, as Diane, but her character was killed off for Iwamoto to focus on Sine Novelas eighth installment Magdusa Ka with Katrina Halili and Dennis Trillo.
 After that, Iwamoto was included on the cast of Luna Mystika as Donita Sagrado, the main antagonist of Heart Evangelista's character.

-In 2009, Iwa Moto appeared in the primetime series Adik Sa'Yo as Andrea, but left for Darna to play Valentina, the main antagonist of Darna and her biggest role in a drama so far.
+In 2009, Moto appeared in the primetime series Adik Sa'Yo as Andrea, but left for Darna to play Valentina, the main antagonist of Darna and her biggest role in a drama so far.
 In 2010, Iwamoto began reappearing currently reappearing in Darna and also on Sine Novela: Ina, Kasusuklaman Ba Kita?, in which she portrays the role of Rossan.
 In Darna, she played the character Valentina, the prime rival of superheroine Darna.
 She appeared in Love Bug: "Last Romance" and also as a guest in Pilyang Kerubin and in the TV series Beauty Queen.
 In 2011, she participated in Dwarfina, starring Heart Evangelista and Dennis Trillo.
 Her last TV project was Andres de Saya, starring Cesar Montano and Iza Calzado.
 In 2012, she appeared on Wil Time Bigtime but left shortly due to her existing contract with GMA Network.

 Personal life

-Iwa Moto is the eldest of the three siblings.
+Moto is the eldest of the three siblings.
 Her father, the late Hiroaki Iwamoto (岩本 宏明) was a Japanese immigrant to the Philippines while her mother is Filipino.

-Since 2012, Iwa Moto is in a relationship with Panfilo "Pampi" Lacson Jr., son of Senator Panfilo Lacson, with whom she has a daughter born in September 2013.
-She gave birth to a son in 2021.
+Since 2012, Moto is in a relationship with Panfilo "Pampi" Lacson Jr., son of former Senator Panfilo Lacson, with whom she has a daughter, Hiromi "Eve", born on September 23, 2013.
+She gave birth to a son, Caleb Jiro, on January 21, 2021.
+She is a stepmother to Pampi's son, Panfilo "Thirdy" Lacson III, child with Jodi Sta.
+Maria, born in 2005.

+In 2009, Moto married martial arts fighter, Mickey Ablan, but the couple separated in 2011 when Mickey had a new partner, Janna Dominguez.
+On October 8, 2023, she mourned, since Yzabel, Ablan's 20-year-old daughter, her "little butterfly" whom she had taken care of, died due to heart failure and lung infection.

+In 2024, the partners celebrated their 12th anniversary on Wednesday, April 17.